 - Initial monthly meeting with the director and other leadership team members.

-- Optional one week Introduction to Clinical and Translational Research Course
+- Optional one week Introduction to Clinical and Translational Research Course and/or two-week Intro to Basic Clinical Research Course

 - Networking Event